Nationwide warrant issued for man after woman killed in Colorado

 Police identified the victim as 20-year-old Sachely Diaz.
 Federal Heights police said the suspect knew Diaz.

-Now, a nationwide warrant has been issued for the arrest of 35-year-old Adrian Carracedo-Vega, pictured below.
+Now, a nationwide warrant has been issued for the arrest of 35-year-old Adrian Carracedo-Vega.

 Carracedo-Vega may be heading to Texas or attempting to cross the border into Mexico, Federal Heights Police said Tuesday.
 However, police do not know what vehicle he is in.